uriel1998/simple_listen_to_di/README.md

 ## Description

+Allows you to select from downloaded pls playlists of "favorites" from the digitally imported family of stations.
+You need to get these manually; yes you can select all the stations as "favorites".

 Pulls the catalog for Digitally Imported (or the other service) on run, parses it, and presents you with a list of available stations with the description cropped to the size of the terminal.
 Uses *fzf* or *pick* (automatically,